AntheaPoklewski/cool_projects/README.md

 An interlude into html and css, with some small graphic design pieces, for fun!
 Just clone the repo, and open the html file.

 ## university_projects
-Some pictures from some university projects.
+Pictures and videos from some university projects:
 * Intra-vehicle Coffee Stabiliser and Anti-spill Device
 * 128-point FFT on STM32 micro-controller from first-principles
 * PIC-18 line-following car as part of Robot Race Day